demisto/content/Packs/QRadar/Playbooks/playbook-QRadar_Generic_README.md

 This is a generic playbook to be executed for the QRadar Generic incident type.
-The playbook performs all the common parts of the investigation including notifying the SOC, enriching the data for indicators and users, calculating the severity, assigning the incident, notifying the SIEM admin for false positives and more.
+The playbook performs all the common parts of the investigation, including notifying the SOC, enriching the data for indicators and users, calculating the severity, assigning the incident, notifying the SIEM admin for false positives and more.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
+* Calculate Severity - Standard
 * Entity Enrichment - Generic v2
-* Calculate Severity - Generic v2

 ### Integrations
 This playbook does not use any integrations.

 ### Scripts
+* AssignAnalystToIncident
 * GenerateInvestigationSummaryReport
-* AssignAnalystToIncident

 ### Commands
 * send-mail
+* extractIndicators
 * setIncident
-* extractIndicators
 * closeInvestigation

 ## Playbook Inputs